What Are You Smoking?

 So, the bottom line is if you don’t smoke now - don’t start.
 If you smoke cigarettes now - switching over to eCigarettes is the better health option and could even help you quit if that is your goal.

-The White Dragon Smokeless eCigs has a step-down program where you can gradually reduce the amount of nicotine with each cigarette through 5 different levels.
+The Smokeless eCigs have a step-down program where you can gradually reduce the amount of nicotine with each cigarette through 5 different levels.
 At the point you hit 0 nicotine smoking is more of a habit than an addiction and far easier to quit.